 In addition to the clinical experience and teaching that occurs daily, didactic teaching is also provided:

 Weekly conference prepared by the Thoracic CT resident of current interesting thoracic CT and thoracic MRI cases.
-The outstanding case material serves as an excellent resource for didactic teaching of residents and fellows.
+These outstanding cases serve as an excellent resource for didactic teaching of residents and fellows.

 - Interstitial Lung Disease Rad-Path Conference

 A bi-weekly conference presented jointly by the Pulmonary Medicine, Thoracic Radiology and Pulmonary Pathology Services.
 Interesting Interstitial Lung Disease cases are presented with clinical, radiology and pathology correlation.

 - ICU Rounds

 Daily ICU rounds with Thoracic Radiologists and ICU staff in Medical, Surgical and Cardiac Intensive Care Units.